Krieger's finite generator theorem for actions of countable groups I: Preliminaries

 \begin{lem} Let $(X, \mu)$ be a standard probability space, let $\alpha$ and $\beta$ be countable Borel partitions of $X$, and let $\cF$ and $\Sigma$ be sub-$\sigma$-algebras.
 Then \begin{enumerate} \item[\rm (i)] $\sH(\alpha | \cF) \leq \log |\alpha|$; \item[\rm (ii)] if $\alpha \geq \beta$ then $\sH(\alpha | \cF) \geq \sH(\beta | \cF)$; \item[\rm (iii)] if $\Sigma \subseteq \cF$ then $\sH(\alpha | \Sigma) \geq \sH(\alpha | \cF)$; \item[\rm (iv)] $\sH(\alpha \vee \beta) = \sH(\beta) + \sH(\alpha | \beta) \geq \sH(\beta)$; \item[\rm (v)] $\sH(\alpha \vee \beta | \cF) = \sH(\beta | \cF) + \sH(\alpha | \salg(\beta) \vee \cF) \leq \sH(\beta | \cF) + \sH(\alpha)$; \item[\rm (vi)] $\sH(\alpha | \cF) = \sup_\xi \sH(\xi | \cF)$, where the supremum is over all finite partitions $\xi$ coarser than $\alpha$; \item[\rm (vii)] if $\sH(\alpha) < \infty$ then $\sH(\alpha | \cF) = \inf_\xi \sH(\alpha | \xi)$, where the infimum is over all finite partitions $\xi \subseteq \cF$. \end{enumerate} \end{lem}

 Throughout this paper, whenever working with a probability space $(X, \mu)$ we will generally ignore sets of measure zero.
 In particular, we write $A = B$ for $A, B \subseteq X$ if their symmetric difference is null.
+We similarly write $\cF = \Sigma$ for sub-$\sigma$-algebras $\cF$, $\Sigma$ if they agree up to null sets.
 Also, by a partition of $X$ we will mean a countable collection of pairwise-disjoint Borel sets whose union is conull.
 In particular, we allow partitions to contain the empty set.
 Similarly, we will use the term \emph{probability vector} more freely than described in the introduction.
 A probability vector $\pv = (p_i)$ will be any finite or countable ordered tuple of non-negative real numbers which sum to $1$ (so some terms $p_i$ may be $0$).
 We say that another probability vector $\qv$ is \emph{coarser} than $\pv$ if there is a partition $\cQ = \{Q_j \: 0 \leq j < |\qv|\}$ of the integers $\{0 \leq i < |\pv|\}$ such that for every $0 \leq j < |\qv|$